ELynx/zoom-fx-modding/howto/README.md

 In the lower left corner, click `Write Effects`.

 Modified firmware update software will launch.
-This is the same software as for official firmmware update, just loaded with customized list of effects.
+This is the same software as for official firmware update, just loaded with customized list of effects.

 Within firmware update software, follow on-screen instructions.
 This is the actual flashing part.